XCTEQ/XCFit/index.md

 * **RubyGems**  -- [xcfit-RubyGem](https://rubygems.org/gems/xcfit) to get automated Xcode Templates

+The rubygem method is preferred.

 # Tech & Software Requirements

-XCFit uses a number of open source projects to work properly.
-You need to have following
+XCFit is pure Swift but other libraries like Fitnesse and Cucumberish need some additional softwares.

 **Hardware**

-You must have Mac Operating System with OSX/MacOS Sierra.
+You must have Mac Operating System with OSX/MacOS Sierra or above.

 **Software**

 * **[Xcode 8.3](https://developer.apple.com/xcode/)**
    - XCFit 4 only Supports Xcode 8.3 and above however XCFit 3 can be used with **Xcode 8.2**
 * **[Swift 3.1](https://swift.org/download/)**
-   - Use  Swift 3.1-dev snapshot and toolchain.
-Swift 3.1 is currenly in beta.XCFit 3 can be used with **Swift 3.0.2**
+   - XCFit currenly support Swift 3.0 and Swift 3.1.
 * **[Ruby](https://www.ruby-lang.org/en/)**
    - Ruby is required to setup XCFit templates either using Homebrew or Rubygem.
 Use [RVM](https://rvm.io/) for GEM management.
 Ideally Ruby > 2.X.
 You can use system Ruby with sudo.
 * **[Curl on Mac](https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man1/curl.1.html)**
    - Might be pre-installed but worth double checking.
 * **[Homebrew](http://brew.sh)**
 * **Fitnesse only Optional** : You might need to have [iOS-Sim](https://www.npmjs.com/package/ios-sim), [Java](https://www.java.com/en/) if you want to use Fitnesse.

 ---